yoshihito0930/aws-to-azure-bgp-vpn/README.md

 ## Confirmation of Network Connectivity

 - aws to azure : no need to configure NSG on azure side
-- azure to aws : aws side SG setting is required (Allow access from azure side vnet cidr)
+- azure to aws : aws side SG setting is required (Allow access from azure side vnet cidr)# aws-to-azure-bgp-vpn